 Kathy Panther, MS, CCC-SLP, CBIST, is the Inpatient Rehab Director at Frazier Rehab Institute in Louisville, KY.
 She is also Director of Frazier's Acquired Brain Injury Program.
 She has 35 years of experience working in medical rehab.
 Kathy was one of the first SLPs in the United States to develop and implement a Free Water Protocol.
 Since 1984, Kathy and her team have successfully managed thousands of dysphagia patients on free water.
 For the past 25 years, Kathy has educated healthcare professionals on implementing free water protocols, oral care, and hydration management.

-Financial — Kathy Panther is author of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Kathy Panther is an author of online CE courses sponsored by Northern Speech Services; receives royalties.

-Financial — Kathy Panther is presenter of CE seminars sponsored by Northern Speech Services; receives honorarium.
+Financial — Kathy Panther is a presenter of CE seminars sponsored by Northern Speech Services; receives an honorarium.

 Nonfinancial — Kathy Panther has no relevant nonfinancial relationships to disclose.

 This program is offered for 0.6 ASHA CEUs (Intermediate Level; Professional Area).

 ASHA CEUs: NSS online courses are registered with ASHA and are offered for ASHA CEUs.
 The number of ASHA CEUs is noted above.
 Note that 0.1 ASHA CEU = 1 contact hour = equals 1 CEE.